Expansion of gap-planar graphs: Shallow Minors

 \section{Shallow Minors}

 This section proves that $k$-gap-planar graphs have linear expansion (\cref{LinearExpansion}).
-A key idea in the proof is to consider the following more general graph class that is implicit in the work of \citet{AFPS14}, and explicitly introduced by \citet{HKW}\footnote{\citet{HKW} defined a graph to be \defn{$k$-matching-planar} if it has a drawing in the plane such that for every edge $e$, every matching amongst the edges that cross $e$ has size at most $k$.
-Note that every $k$-cover-planar graph is $k$-matching-planar, and every $k$-matching-planar graph is $2k$-cover-planar. \citet{MSSU24} independently introduced \defn{$k$-independent crossing graphs}, which are equivalent to $k$-matching planar graphs.}.
+A key idea in the proof is to consider the following more general graph class that is implicit in the work of \citet{AFPS14}, and explicitly introduced by \citet{HKW}.
 For a graph $G$ and set $S\subseteq E(G)$, a \defn{vertex-cover} of $S$ is a set $C\subseteq V(G)$ such that every edge in $S$ has at least one endpoint in $C$.

 Distinct edges $e$ and $f$ in a graph are \defn{independent} if $e$ and $f$ have no common endpoint.
 Consider a drawing $D$ of a graph $G$.
 Let $D^\times$ be the set of pairs of independent edges that cross in $D$.
 A \defn{$D$-cover} of an edge $e\in E(G)$ is a vertex-cover of the set of edges $f$ such that $\{e,f\}\in D^\times$.
 Any minimal $D$-cover of $e$ does not include an endpoint of $e$.
 So it suffices to consider $D$-covers of an edge $vw$ in $G-v-w$.
 For an integer $k \geq 0$, a drawing $D$ of a graph $G$ is \defn{$k$-cover-planar} if each edge $vw\in E(G)$ has a $D$-cover in $G-v-w$ of size at most $k$.
 A graph $G$ is \defn{$k$-cover-planar} if $G$ has a $k$-cover-planar drawing\footnote{There is a slight difference between this definition of $k$-cover-planar and the definition of $k$-cover-planar given by \citet{HKW}, who consider vertex-covers of the set of all edges that cross an edge $vw$ (including edges that cross $vw$ and are incident to $v$ or $w$).
 Every $D$-cover under this definition is a $D$-cover under our definition, and every $k$-cover-planar graph under our definition is $(k+2)$-cover-planar under the definition of \citet{HKW}, by simply adding $v$ and $w$ to the cover of each edge $vw$.
 We work with this definition since it matches the approach of \citet{AFPS14}, and is the strongest setting where the proof of \cref{ExtremalGapCover} works.}.